tne-ai/app-whiskey/README.md

 ## Importing the custom function into Open Webui

 1. In OWUI, click on icon in top right -> Admin Panel -> Function -> Import Functions
-2. Import the function at `open-webui/function-wastex_extraction...`
+2. Import the function at `OpenWebUI/function-wastex_extraction-export-1742661446105.json`
 3. Click on the Valve icon next to the function in Admin Settings > Function > wastex_extraction > Gear icon ⚙️. and fill in the google api key
-4. Click on the newly imported function, go to line 388, and fill in google api key (using the env wasn't working for some reason and this is throw away code anyways... :).
 5. Click on Workspace -> Models -> Import Models
-6. Import the model at `open-webui/wastex-document---json...` if this import doesn't work, then you can create it manually by goiung to Workspace > Models
+6. Import the model at `OpenWebUI/wastex-document---json-1741657611445.json` if this import doesn't work, then you can create it manually by goiung to Workspace > Models > Plus sign
-   > - sign
+7. Choose the newly imported `wastex_extraction` as the base model, system prompt doesnt matter, open advanced params
+8. Set `context_length=200000`, `max_tokens=16384`, `num_keep=16384`
-7. Ensure that the newly imported `wastex_extraction` model is chosen under 'Base Model'
+9. Ensure that the newly imported `wastex_extraction` model is chosen under 'Base Model'
+10. Go to icon in top right -> Admin Panel -> Settings, Click on Connections in the left sidebar, and ensure the `https://api.openai.com/v1` connection is on and API key is set

 ## Building the Cloud